material-motion/material-motion/specifications/interactions/transitions/life_of_a_transition_director.md

 ### Step 4: Initiate the transition

-Initiating our transition causes `FadeContextTransitionDirector` to be instantiated and its `setUp` method is invoked.
+Initiating our transition causes `FadeTransitionDirector` to be instantiated and its `setUp` method is invoked.
 The plans expressed by the director will then be executed.

 Upon completion, the director instance is thrown away.